aifimmunology/MOCHA/README.md

 8052:         0              3.755235            0
 ```

-*Note that these statistics refelct a small \# of samples in the example vignette.*
+*Note that these statistics reflect a small \# of samples in the example vignette.*

 ## getCoAccessibleLinks results